What Is Batana Oil? The Honduran Origins & Tradition Behind the Trend

 Where does batana oil come from?

-Batana oil originates from coastal regions of Honduras along the Caribbean side of Central America, particularly areas associated with the Miskito people.
-It is traditionally made from the fruit of the American palm tree, Elaeis oleifera, using small-scale, manual methods.
+Batana oil comes from coastal regions of Honduras on the Caribbean side of Central America, particularly areas associated with the Miskito people.
+It is traditionally made from the fruit of the American palm tree, Elaeis oleifera, using small-scale and labour-intensive methods.

 Who traditionally uses batana oil?

-Batana oil has long been used by the Miskito people of Honduras, sometimes referred to as the “Tawira” or “people of beautiful hair.”
-Its use is tied to everyday hair and skin care, as well as broader cultural practices passed down through generations.
+Batana oil has long been used by the Miskito people of Honduras, sometimes referred to as the “Tawira” or “people of beautiful hair”.
+Its use is tied to everyday hair and skin care, as well as cultural practices and knowledge passed down through generations.

 How has batana oil traditionally been made?